Quickstart

 Prerequisites

-Step 1: Create an EKS Cluster
+Step 1: Create or Select a Supported Cluster

 Step 2: Connect Your Cluster to CloudPilot AI